akuity/kargo/docs/docs/30-how-to-guides/14-working-with-stages.md

 ---
 description: Learn how to work effectively with stages
-sidebar_label: Working with stages
+sidebar_label: Working with Stages
 ---

-# Working With Stages
+# Working with Stages

 Each Kargo Stage is represented by a Kubernetes resource of type `Stage`.

+## The `Stage` Resource Type

+Like most Kubernetes resources, a `Stage` is composed of a user-defined `spec` field and a system-populated `status` field.

-A `Stage` resource's `spec` field decomposes into three main areas of concern:
+A `Stage` resource's `spec` field is itself composed of three main areas of concern:

 * Requested Freight